bfox9900/CAMEL99-ITC/README.md

 You can load all the "training wheels" with one command: INCLUDE DSK1.BASICHLP ... and the files compile into the system.
 This gives the BASIC programmer most of TI BASIC'S features, but it still requires learning Forth's way of thinking to use it.

-(Future: Include a more TI-BASIC-like file control wordset.
-ANS Forth file wordset is too complicated)

 ### Changes from V1
 - CAMEL99 V2 finally has TI file access and numerous enhancements that improved the speed/size tradeoff.
-- The binary program is in folder DSK1 and is called CAMEL99.
+- The binary program is in folder DSK1 and is called CAMEL99
-- All TI-99 FORMAT source files have no extension.
+- The library files exist in DSK1 as TI-99 DV80 TEXT files
-- The same files can be found in LIB.TI with a .FTH extension.
+- Folder LIB.ITC contains the same files and more in PC format.

 ### How it was made
 - CAMEL99 begins with a TMS9900 Cross-Assembler written in HsForth, an MS DOS Forth system written in the 1990s.
 (The cross-compiler is XFC99.EXE)

 - With the cross-assembler we define the primitive operations in the file 9900FAST.HSF.